QuantGeekDev/QuantGeekDev/README.md

 ## Software, GenAI, and fun

+### A few short tidbits about me:
-## I am passionate about the intersection of business and technology.
+I am passionate about the intersection of business and technology.

-## I love product, but live by the mantra of "If you want something done properly, do it yourself".
+I love product, but live by the mantra of "If you want something done properly, do it yourself".
 I've been coding since 12 years old, and somehow I'm still coding...
 In my free time, I love to dabble in Mechanistic Interpretation.
-I'm also certified to operate IBM's Quantum Computers with Qiskit.
+I'm certified to operate IBM's range of quantum computers with Qiskit.
 Obsessed with building and learning

 ### Author of MCP-Framework, mcp-docker, mcp-mongo, and the lmao-lang programming language... among other tidbits